Farga83/nucleotide/README.md

 The buffer size and rollover could be optimized, but I opted to leave them as is for now.

-Stream could be in interface to make it easier to call the process function
+Stream could be a interface to make it easier to call the process function

 I make the processor stateful rather a func as I felt the border array was sufficient setup to warrant it.
 That being said, I could still add a helper func, but am not sure what the signature should be.